lando-cal/tech-notes/docs/jpeginfo.md

 jpeginfo -c *
 ```

-## Test integrity of fiels and delete any corrupt files
+## Test integrity of files and delete any corrupt files

 ```
 jpeginfo -c -d *